Gothic-Workshop/zenFix-Batch-Tool/README.md

 ## Prompt Replacement
 Read the broken instances for chosen ZEN (or all) and write replacement for them, then store them in `zenfix_instances`.

-## Fix Specific Blocks
-Choose specific instance blocks for chosen ZEN (or all) and fix them with the replacements done in Prompt Replacement.

-## Fix All Blocks
+## Fix Blocks
-Fix all instance blocks for chosen ZEN (or all) with the replacements done in Prompt Replacement.
+Fix instance blocks for chosen ZEN (or all) with the replacements done in Prompt Replacement.

 ## Batch Fix
 Do all the above for every ZEN file in `zenfix_input` in one go.